mikezone/EffectiveSwift/README.md

 attributedString.setStrokeColor(UIColor.red)

-// some samples of Extension for `UIApplication` print(UIApplication.shared.documentsPath!) print(UIApplication.shared.appBundleID!) // com.github.mikezone
+// some samples of Extension for `UIApplication` UIApplication.shared.documentsPath UIApplication.shared.appBundleID // com.github.mikezone
-print(UIApplication.shared.appVersion!) // 1.0
+UIApplication.shared.appVersion // 1.0

-// some samples of Extension for `UIColor` print(UIColor.lightText.alphaHexString) // 99ffffff
+// some samples of Extension for `UIColor` UIColor.lightText.alphaHexString // 99ffffff
-// UIColor(hexString: "333333")
+UIColor(hexString: "333333")

 // some samples of Extension for `UIControl` UIButton().addBlock({ (sender) in